 These data were used to produce real-time amplification curves for pMCH by plotting the Δ normalized reporter against the cycle number.
 The cycle threshold (Ct) value, which is the PCR cycle at which a statistically significant increase in reported fluorescence above the baseline could be detected (set at Δ Rn = 0.2), was determined for pMCH.
 The Ct values were used in the comparative Ct method (Livak and Schmittgen, 2001) in accordance with the manufacturer’s protocol (Bio-Rad) for relative quantification.
 We evaluated the expression of 18S rRNA mRNA in each reaction as a control.
 The expression levels in the two tissues were normalized with respect to the 18S rRNA signal and expressed as the relative expression level.

 The data were analyzed by Mann–Whitney U-test using SPSS (Korean ver.
 7.50; SPSS Inc., Chicago, IL).
-In all analyses, P < 0.05 was taken to indicate statistical significance.
+In all analyses,

 [Fig. 3.]
 Comparison of the of-pMCH amino acid sequence (of-pMCH1, GenBank ABY73341; of-pMCH2, GenBank AAF67166) with those of barfin flounder (bf-pMCH, GenBank BAC82350.1), starry flounder (sf-pMCH1, GenBank KF621304; sf-pMCH2, GenBank KF621305), winter flounder (wf-pMCH1, GenBank AEE36642; wf-pMCH2, GenBank AEE36640), dimerus (di-pMCH, GenBank ACT33940), Mozambique tilapia (tp-pMCH, GenBank CAA57050), green spotted puffer, (puf-pMCH, GenBank CAF93560), rainbow trout (rt-pMCH1, GenBank CAA52059; rt-pMCH2, GenBank CAA52060), Chinook salmon (cks-pMCH1, GenBank AAA49422; cks-pMCH2, GenBank AAA49423), chum salmon (cms-pMCH1, GenBank AAA49418; cms-pMCH2, GenBank AAA49419), Atlantic salmon (ats-pMCH, GenBank ACI70019), goldfish, Carassius auratus (gf-pMCH, GenBank CAL48577), zebrafish (zbf-pMCH1, GenBank ACO35933; zbf-pMCH2, GenBank ACO35934), cattle (ctl-pMCH, GenBank ABF59972), dog (dog-pMCH, GenBank AAU43637), rat (rat-pMCH, GenBank AAA41580), and human (hum-pMCH, GenBank AAH18048).